kylemabry95/llama_index/README.md

 - From the terminal, run the following command to activate the fastAPI server hosted by uvicorn: `python3 main.py`

-- In a web-browser of your choice navigate to `http://localhost:5001/docs` and upload your PDF files.
+- In a web-browser of your choice navigate to `http://localhost:5001/docs` and upload your PDF files + enter the prompt for the AI to solve.

 - When you're ready to integrate the application into a Kubernetes cluster, run the following code in the terminal (with Docker running in the background) to build a portable Docker image: `docker build .`